-e-Commerce can help developing-country entrepreneurs to overcome the usual trade channels and reach a global market since Internet-based enterprises can be operated at very small scale.
-Studies show that Micro Small and Medium Enterprises (MSMEs) that use e-Commerce platforms are around five times more likely to export than those in the traditional economy.
+e-Commerce can help developing country entrepreneurs to overcome the usual trade channels and reach a global market since internet based enterprises can be operated at very small scale.
+Studies show that Micro Small and Medium Enterprises (MSMEs), that use e-Commerce platforms, are around five times more likely to export than those in the traditional economy.

-Moreover, it has been estimated that the costs associated with geographic distance drop by as much as two-thirds for exporters who use digital trading platforms.
+Moreover, it has been estimated that the costs associated with geographic distance drop, by as much as two-thirds, for exporters who use digital trading platforms.
 This implies potentially substantial gains for small and medium-sized enterprises, as well as female-headed enterprises, which are now able to 'go global' much more easily than was possible in the past.

-e-Commerce in Pakistan is at a nascent stage with modest Internet retail sales despite 38 million Internet mobile users.
-However, it is an emerging sector with a noticeable surge in recent past in online vendors, local e-Commerce platforms and online payment facilities introduced by banks and facilitated/enabled by cellular companies through their nationwide networks.
-The number of registered e-Commerce merchants has risen by 2.6 times and e-Commerce payments have surged 2.3 times in a span of just twelve months. e-Commerce businesses such as daraz.pk, pakwheels.com and others are already achieving significant business in Pakistan indicating a positive trend for a growing e-Commerce sector of Pakistan.
-Pakistan is also a leader in mobile banking transaction in South Asia.
+e-Commerce in Pakistan is at a nascent stage with modest internet retail sales.
+However, it is an emerging sector with a noticeable surge in recent past in online vendors, local e-Commerce platforms and online payment facilities introduced by banks and facilitated/enabled by cellular companies through their nationwide networks. e-Commerce businesses such as daraz.pk, pakwheels.com and others are already achieving significant business in Pakistan indicating a positive trend for a growing e-Commerce sector of Pakistan.
+Pakistan is also a leader in mobile banking transactions in South Asia.

-The formulation of the e-Commerce policy is a step in fulfilling the Government vision and commitment to effectively promote and encourage businesses, especially MSMEs to go online and foster holistic growth of e-Commerce in Pakistan.
+The formulation of the e-Commerce policy is a step in fulfilling the Government's vision and commitment to effectively promote and encourage businesses, especially MSMEs to go online and foster holistic growth of e-Commerce in Pakistan.
 The policy covers and provides guidelines on key components for promotion of e-Commerce including regulatory environment, financial inclusion and digitization through payment infrastructure, empowering youth and SMEs, consumer protection, taxation, ICT infrastructure, logistics and engagement in multilateral negotiations. e-Commerce policy is part of the overall 'Digital Pakistan' policy launched under the vision of the Prime Minister of Pakistan.

-Around 64% of Pakistan's population is under the age of 29 and are more open to embrace technology.
+Around 64% of Pakistan's population is under the age of 29 and is, thus, more open to embrace technology.
 The Government, cognizant of Pakistan's youth potential, has already launched Kamyab Jawan and Ehsas programs which will be complemented by this policy.
 Pakistan and its youth have an exciting journey ahead and the promotion and regulation of e-Commerce becomes more significant in providing employment to around 130 million Pakistan's youth in the next 30 years.
 Let us work together to reap the benefits of e-Commerce and create a better future.